Nathancecixx/crytip-frontend2/README.md

 MVP React app for the Crypto Tip Jar project.
 Works with the separate backend (x402 + Supabase) you deployed on Vercel.

+The frontend talks directly to that backend (no BFF). `/login` posts to the backend's `/api/auth/siws/start` and `/finish` endpoints, so make sure your backend allow-lists your local dev origin (e.g. `http://localhost:3000` for the backend and `http://localhost:3001` or similar for the frontend).

 ## Quick start

 ```bash